lexasss/cynexo-tools/README.md

 # Tools for Cynexo devices

 Includes:
-- `cynexo.communication` - library for communicating with Sniff-0 device over COM port,
+- `cynexo.communication` - a library for communicating with Sniff-0 device over COM port,
-- `cynexo.app` - UI app for controlling Sniff-0 device, avoiding using command-line -based tools, like Putty,
+- `cynexo.app` - an app with for controlling Sniff-0 devicev from UI, thus avoiding command-line -based tools, like PuTTy,
-- `text.communication` - the tool for testing `cynexo.communication` module.
+- `test.communication` - the tool for testing `cynexo.communication` module.

 ## Prerequisites

-The project is based on [.NET 6.0](https://dotnet.microsoft.com/download/dotnet) that must be installed to your system.
+The project is based on [.NET 6.0](https://dotnet.microsoft.com/download/dotnet) that must be installed on the target machine.

 ## Download executables

-The stand-alone UI application package can be downloaded on the [Releases](https://github.com/lexasss/Cynexo/releases) page.
+The stand-alone UI application can be downloaded from [Releases](https://github.com/lexasss/Cynexo/releases).